Have the Platform.SH CLI installed and authenticated in the web container.

 If you have the CLI tool installed and configured, you can add the variable from the command line:

-platform variable:create -e <environment name> --level environment --name env:PLATFORMSH_CLI_TOKEN --sensitive true --value <token string>
+platform variable:create -e <ENVIRONMENT_NAME> --level environment --name env:PLATFORMSH_CLI_TOKEN --sensitive true --value <TOKEN>

 <token string>with the correct values for your use case.